BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 I am one of those people who dream about going on big adventures, but when I finally do, I always end up racing to get back home.
 I always feel bad for rushing home, so I figured ultra racing might be the balance for me.

 **My goal is to race TCR < 12 hours.** That is what I'm training for.
 It might be too ambitious, but for me, there is no motivation in chasing a goal that I know I can already do.
+This goal definitely scares me.

 Many would advise to do some shorter events first.
-But for me, it’s not really about waiting until I feel ready.
-I’m not afraid to fail.
-Failing is sometimes the only way to learn.
+That sounds smart.
+But that is not my way.
 I want the TCR experience because that’s what ignited my ultra spark.
-So I'm not going to wait (if I get a spot in 2024).
+So I'm not going to wait until I feel ready.
+Because I don't think I will ever feel ready.

 This is how I have always done it.
 I raced my first DH national championship one month after I got my first DH bike.
 I spent most of my training runs standing around being scared.
 I was mostly by myself, and I did not feel ready at all.
 I had to learn while I was racing.
 All I know is that there is no way I would have progressed as fast if I waited until I felt ready.
 I believe racing is the fastest way to improve, as it forces you out of your comfort zone.